Are you worried about how to feed your family due to current or future food supply issues? If so, you aren't alone.

 In the hustle and bustle of modern life, it is so easy to overlook all that nature has provided for us.
 And it wasn't until we moved off the grid to become a homesteading and homeschooling family that I really got serious about foraging with kids.

 We started foraging to teach our two youngest children (we have seven) about the wild berries, herbs, and edible greens in Canada's far north.

 If you live in the city or suburbs, try your hand at urban foraging.
 Dandelions, chamomile, plantain, and chickweed are just a few of the edible greens and herbs found all across North America.

 Note: Please forage responsibly and safely.
 Avoid trespassing on public property, and don't eat ANYTHING you pick without a reliable identification of the leaves and/or fruit.
 Check with your local Ministry of the Environment or college agricultural extension office for information on foraging in your area.

-5. Hunt for Small Game
+Learn to Hunt Small Game

-As Wes Winkel, head of the Canadian Sporting Arms & Ammunition Association explained to Global News, some people in more remote parts of Canada are worried about virus-related disruptions to our food supply.
+As Wes Winkel, head of the Canadian Sporting Arms & Ammunition Association, explained to Global News, some people in more remote parts of Canada are worried about virus-related disruptions to our food supply.
 And as a family living off the grid in Canada's subarctic Northwest Territories, we are among them.